 The screenshot above shows the combined Greek infantry army on day 5 marching on Sofia, the capital Bulgaria.

 It should be noted that a numerical superiority as large as possible to the opponent minimizes the own losses, which is especially important at the beginning.
-If you have high losses against the AI right from the start, you will quickly become the victim of a ‘human’ neighbour.
+If you have high losses against the AI right from the start, you will quickly become the victim of a ‘human’ neighbor.

 The capture of the capital – as early as possible or, as here, right at the opening of the campaign – is also important.
 Because the morale of the opponent drops strongly and your own rises and you capture many of the resources.

-But in every conquered city you should leave about seven to nine infantry units as occupation troops for one day, so that the low morale does not lead to a rebellion and the loss of the province to neighbours, enemies or rebels !
+But in every conquered city you should leave about seven to nine infantry units as occupation troops for one day, so that the low morale does not lead to a rebellion and the loss of the province to neighbors, enemies or rebels !

 By day 9, the Greek army had conquered all of Bulgaria with small losses, and by then it had also turned out that Turkey was now controlled by the AI.
 There has been a loose alliance with Serbia through the ‘Common Map’, which allows you to see all parts of the map revealed by Serbian units.
 The Serbian troops (green-blue) have meanwhile conquered most of Romania and are on their way to Tunisia.

 On the other hand, the Greek army has started the attack on Turkey (red units), repeating the principle: Massaging of the armed forces and immediate blow against the capital Constantinople.
 Meanwhile, Greece also had artillery built in the Athens and Chania factories on Crete.
-Thus it is possible to position them with some infantry cover (consider counterfire of enemy artillery!) behind one’s own main force and to smash enemy troop concentrations or fortresses without losses.
+Thus, it is possible to position them with some infantry cover (consider counter fire of enemy artillery!) behind one’s own main force and to smash enemy troop concentrations or fortresses without losses.
 Usually the AI will then make a counter-attack if it does not have artillery at its disposal.